 August 1.
-With a heavy heart, I awoke after almost no sleep.
-I had to use the bathroom but did as thorough a search of the area around my car as my bladder could bear.
-Then I headed to a nearby restaurant and asked to use the bathroom, and passed Poenari Castle.
-In the 15th century, realizing the potential for a castle perched high on a steep precipice of rock, Vlad III the Impaler repaired and consolidated the structure, making it one of his main fortresses.
-Although the castle was used for many years after Vlad’s death in 1476, it eventually was abandoned again in the first half of the 16th century and was in ruins by the 17th century.
-The size and location of the castle made it difficult to conquer.
-I had planned to hike the 1400 steps to the ruined citadel, but that was not to be.
-I drove as quickly as I could back over the treacherous pass, allowing myself to enjoy the fresh air and scenery.
-Being in the mountains always fills me with deep peace.
+I spent the night worrying about my lost tent poles, and didn’t sleep a wink.
+I hoped against hope that they might still be where I thought I lost them in Sibiu.
+I roused myself after a sleepless night and started driving back to Sibiu along the Transfagarasan Highway.
+On my way, I passed Poenari Castle perched high on a steep precipice of rock at the entrance of the Wallachia valley.
+In the 15th century, Vlad III the Impaler had repaired and consolidated the fortress that had stood there for centuries, to make it one of his main fortresses.
+The castle continued to be used for many years after Vlad’s death in 1476, but was eventually was abandoned in the first half of the 16th century and lay in ruins by the 17th century.
+I had hoped to hike the 1400 steps to the ruined citadel, but finding the tent poles took precedent.
+I drove past the citadel and back as quickly as possible over the treacherous pass, enjoying the fresh air and scenery.
+These mountains filled me with deep peace.
 By the time I’d gotten to Sibiu, I felt more calm about the lost tent poles.
-I headed to my camp spot, envisioning how I’d feel when I found them, but no luck.
-I wondered whether someone had taken them to use for a pointer or handy building material.
-Life is pretty desperate here, so it wouldn’t be too surprising.
-But I decided to check every place I’d stopped, and headed to downtown Sibiu where I’d aired out my tent before I left for the Transfagarasan.
-No luck.
-I checked trash cans, bushes, and got down on the dirty pavement to look under all the cars.
+I headed to my previous camp spot, envisioning how I’d feel when I found them.
+Alas, no luck.
+I wondered whether someone had taken them to use as a pointer or building material.
+Life is pretty desperate here, so I wouldn’t be surprised.
+I decided to check every place I’d stopped, and headed to downtown Sibiu where I’d aired out my tent before I left.
+I checked trash cans, bushes, and even got down on my hands and knees to look under all the cars.

 Disheartened, I headed back to the Astra open air museum.
 It was Tuesday, and the museum would be open.
-I figured I’d get to see what I’d missed Sunday, including taking a photo of the wooden church’s interior.
-What I didn’t realize was that all the building interiors were closed as it was a weekday.
-I wandered the vast area, disappointed at the closed shutters and doors.
-After an hour I gave up and headed to Rășinari to get money from the ATM.
-Something told me to check the nearby museum, and I was happy I did.
+I thought I’d go back, as I didn’t see everything on Sunday.
+I really hoped to take a photo of the wooden church’s interior.
+I didn’t realize all interiors were closed during the week.
+I wandered the vast area of the Skansen, disappointed at the closed shutters and doors.
+I left after an hour and headed to Rășinari to get money from the ATM.
+Something told me to check nearby museum, and I was happy I did.
 The museum in Rășinari has a wonderful collection of ethnographic objects from life in the village.
-One of its main exports was dried grapes (thus the name) to the neighboring village of Cisnădie as a cloth dye, as well as straw baskets and other handicrafts made of straw.
-There was a villager who traveled the world in the 1910s, and there was a large collection of postcards and stories from his travels.
-He spent time in Asia, Africa, and the Arabian peninsula, as well as Europe.
-There were some beautiful handmade costumes in a chest which smelled of perchloroethylene (moth balls).
-It was a hideous smell, but the costumes were lovely, and I admired the fine embroidery, linen, lace, and silk contents.
-Apparently silk had been manufactured in Cisnădie, which had an active textile industry and wool rug factory.
+One of its main exports was dried grapes to the neighboring village of Cisnădie as a dye for cloth, as well as straw baskets and other handicrafts made of straw.
+I particularly liked the large collection of postcards and stories from a villager who traveled the world in the 1910s, including Asia, Africa, and the Arabian peninsula, as well as Europe.
+There were some beautiful handmade costumes in a chest which wreaked of moth balls.
+I admired the fine embroidery, linen, lace, and silk, the latter of which had been manufactured in Cisnădie, an active textile clothing and rug manufacturing center.

 I headed back down the steep path and on to the nearby town of Cisnădie where the rug manufacturing factory had been located until the 1990s.
 I walked in the small historic center and its main street lined with the homes of Saxon (German) merchants.
 On the way back I found a market and bought a lovely nectarine, which was so ripe I ate it on the spot.
 Then I spied a museum of textiles, and the curator was just leaving.
 I asked whether I could see the exhibit and she said yes.
 She turned out to be a lovely woman who spoke Spanish having working for years in Madrid.
 Her husband currently works there as well.
 She explained the exhibit to me in Spanish, as there was almost no information in English.
 Her parents, aunts and uncles, and grandparents had all worked at the rug manufacturing plant.
 She spoke with sadness about its demise.
 It seems that with the fall of communism in the late 80s, like many other means of production that had been owned by “the people”, the factory was sold off to party cronies at a pittance, and the equipment was destroyed or scrapped.
 It had employed 7,000 or more people from the village and environs, and its loss meant the loss of many livelihoods.
 Another tragedy.